ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

-## How to Verify if MPIO is Configured Correctly in *NIX OSes
+## Verifying Whether MPIO is Configured Correctly in `*NIX` OSes

-To check if multipath is picking up the devices, only the NETAPP devices should show up and there should be two of them.
+To check whether multipath is picking up the devices, list the devices.
+If it's configured correct, only two NETAPP devices show up.

 ```
 # multipath -l